Fact-Finding in Contests for Corporate Control

-IGI helps clients prevail in contests for corporate control by gathering and analyzing in-depth information about opposing parties that may be helpful to companies and their shareholders in evaluating the competence, integrity and reputations of adversaries and their board nominees.
-Such information and analysis often has proven instrumental in our client’s efforts to thwart – or execute, as the case may be – a hostile takeover attempt or proxy contest.
+IGI helps clients prevail in contests for corporate control through the collection and sophisticated analysis of information about adverse parties, including the extent (or lack) of financial resources, integrity, business competence, and past track records.
+Such insight has proven instrumental in our clients’ efforts to thwart – or execute, as the case may be – a hostile takeover attempt or proxy contest.

-- IGI has focused on would-be acquirers to spot material misrepresentations and omissions in the companies’ SEC filings;
+- Identified material misrepresentations and omissions in the SEC filings of would-be acquirers;

-- We have found breaches of fiduciary duty by the companies’ executives, including undisclosed conflicts of interest and self-dealing;
+- Found breaches of fiduciary duty by the companies’ executives, including undisclosed conflicts of interest and self-dealing;

-- We have detailed and documented companies’ pattern and practice of asset stripping or failure to effectively integrate previously acquired companies and accomplish promised synergies;
+- Detailed and documented companies’ pattern and practice of asset stripping or failure to effectively integrate previously-acquired companies and accomplish promised synergies;

-- We have demonstrated that would-be acquirers do not have the financial wherewithal to consummate a deal, or that their financing is highly contingent, allowing our client to adopt an aggressive posture;
+- Demonstrated that would-be acquirers lacked the financial wherewithal to consummate a deal, or that their financing was highly contingent, thereby allowing our client to adopt an aggressive posture;

-- We have shown that would-be acquiring companies have distorted reported income via overly aggressive accounting or revenue recognition, or have artificially understated liabilities – the revelation of which has the potential to lower the hostile company’s stock price and directly affect the value of a share-denominated bid; and
+- Shown that would-be acquiring companies have misrepresented reported income via overly aggressive accounting or revenue recognition, or have understated liabilities – the revelation of which has the potential to lower the hostile company’s stock price and directly affect the value of a share-denominated bid; and

-- We also have found evidence that hostile raiders have engaged in stock parking and illegal undisclosed concert-party actions, as well as market manipulation to drive down a target company’s share price as a prelude to a hostile bid.
+- Found evidence that hostile raiders have engaged in stock parking and illegal undisclosed concert-party actions, as well as market manipulation to drive down a target company’s share price as a prelude to a hostile bid.